- Home

 There are a number of factors that contribute to future employment opportunities in the health care sector, particularly in the areas of nursing and aged care, including an ageing population, and the resultant increased workforce demand for these health care professionals.
 This will particularly be the case in Regional cities such as Rotorua (Bay of Plenty) and Napier/ Hastings (Hawkes Bay) who are also more likely to experience employment growth in the health care sector as they seek to meet the demand for a wider range of health care services in these areas.

 New Zealand is a great destination for many overseas workers who are looking for career opportunities.
 Every city in New Zealand has its own opportunities and Pros and Cons due to the local industry and the cultural aspects of the area.
 Before making any decisions you should do as much research as you can on cost of living, visas and the job market.
-Below you'll find a brief summary for each of the main cities in New Zealand and why they're the way they're.
+Below you will find a brief summary for each of the main cities in New Zealand and why they're the way they're.
 New Zealand as a whole offers a great lifestyle with friendly Kiwis that make moving abroad easy and enjoyable.

 | City | Average Rent (1-bedroom) | Monthly Groceries | Public Transport Pass |